jordiqui/revolution/README.md

   <br>
   <strong><a href="#">Explore Revolution Documentation »</a>

-  <em>Author: This distribution includes modifications and new code by Jorge Ruiz Centelles, with credit to ChatGPT, exploring new ideas.s</em>
+  <em>Author: This distribution includes modifications and new code by Jorge Ruiz Centelles, with credit to ChatGPT, exploring new ideas.</em>

 </div>

 ## Overview

-**Revolution** is a free, open-source UCI chess engine derived from **Stockfish** and informed by ideas from **Berserk** and **Obsidian**.
+**Revolution** is a free, open-source UCI chess engine derived from **Stockfish**.
 Jorge Ruiz Centelles, with credit to ChatGPT, modifies and extends the code to explore new concepts.
 The engine implements cutting-edge search algorithms combined with neural network evaluation.
 Derived from fundamental chess programming principles, Revolution analyzes positions through parallelized alpha-beta search enhanced with null-move pruning and late move reductions.

 As a UCI-compliant engine, Revolution operates through **standard chess interfaces** without an integrated graphical interface.
 Users must employ compatible chess GUIs (Arena, Scid vs PC, etc.) for board visualization and move input.
 Consult your GUI documentation for implementation details.